pyodide/pyodide/docs/usage/type-conversions.md

 result_py.destroy();
 ```

 If a function is indended to be used from Javascript, you can use {any}`to_js <pyodide.to_js>` on the return value.
+This prevents the return value from
+leaking without requiring the Javascript code to explicitly destroy it.
+This is
-This is particularly important for
+particularly important for callbacks.
-callbacks.

 ```pyodide
 let test = pyodide.runPython(`